John Wayne (1907-1979)

 The family moved to the sunny climate of California to improve his father's health and after an abortive attempt at ranching, they moved again and his father opened a pharmacy shop in Glendale, California.
 Marion delivered orders for his father, whilst still at school.
 He began to be called 'Little Duke' to differentiate him from his huge Airedale dog called 'Duke' and the nickname 'Duke' stuck with him for the rest of his life.

-He had to stop playing competitively when he had a serious ankle injury during his second year in 1926, but he had by then started doing part time work at the local film studios where he became good friends with the young up-and-coming director, John Ford, who was to play a big part in Duke's early career.
-Ford began giving him walk-on parts in his movies during the late 1920's, firstly under the name Duke Morrison and it was Ford who gave him his big break by recommending him to director Raoul Walsh for the lead role in the Western 'The Big Trail' in 1930.
-It was for this movie that he changed his name to John Wayne.
+Wayne's promising football career ended when he had a serious ankle injury in 1926 during his second year.
+By then he had started doing part time work as a prop man at the local film studios where he became good friends with the young up-and-coming director, John Ford, who was to play a big part in Duke's early career.
+Ford began giving him walk-on parts in his movies during the late 1920's, at first under the name Duke Morrison, and it was Ford who gave him his big break by recommending him to director Raoul Walsh for the lead role in the Western 'The Big Trail' in 1930.
+It was for this movie that his name was changed by Fox Studios to John Wayne.

-Finally, in 1939, he was given the opportunity to show what he could do when Ford cast him as The Ringo Kid in the landmark Western 'Stagecoach'.
+Finally, in 1939, he was given the opportunity to show what he could do when Ford cast him as in the landmark Western 'Stagecoach'.
 It was the movie that redefined the Western and showed the depth and range of Wayne's acting abilities.
-The film was a great success both critically and financially and John Wayne became a top Hollywood star.
+He played an escaped outlaw caIled the Ringo Kid who joins a stagecoach on a dangerous journey through Indian territory.
+The movie was a great success both critically and financially and it made John Wayne a top Hollywood star.

 For the remainder of his long career, Wayne continued to appear in many of Ford's films of all types, particularly Westerns such as 'Fort Apache' in 1948, 'She Wore a Yellow Ribbon' the following year, 'Rio Grande' in 1950, 'The Searchers' in 1956 and 'The Man Who Shot Liberty Valance' in 1962 and war movies such as 1945's 'They Were Expendable' and more conventional dramas such as 'The Quiet Man in 1952.